roc-streaming/roc-toolkit/docs/sphinx/internals/fe_resampler.rst

 * to compensate for the frequency difference between the sender and receiver, as described above;
 * to convert the network sample rate to the soundcard sample rate, e.g. 44100 to 48000.

-To achieve this, the scaling factor passed to resampler is actually the sum of two factors:
+To achieve this, the scaling factor passed to resampler is actually a product of two ratios:

 * dynamic ratio computed by frequency estimator;
 * static ratio computed from the network and soundcard sample rates.